House to vote on restraining Trump’s actions against Iran

 The Democratic war powers resolution seems certain to pass over solid Republican opposition.
 A similar proposal by Sen. Tim Kaine, D-Va., faces an uphill fight in the GOP-run Senate.

+Vice President Mike Pence, speaking in Thursday morning television interviews, said Soleimani “was traveling the region making plans to bring an attack against American personnel and American forces.”
+He said it was not possible to share full details of the intelligence with lawmakers.

+“When it comes to intelligence we have to protect sources and methods, there’s only certain amount we can share with every member of Congress,” Pence said on ABC’s “Good Morning America.”
+“But those of us who have seen all the evidence know that there was a compelling case of imminent threat against American personnel.”

-Because of a procedural dispute between the two parties, it was unclear whether Thursday’s vote would be a step toward binding Trump’s hands on Iran or a symbolic gesture of opposition by Democrats.
+It was unclear whether Thursday’s House vote would be a step toward binding Trump’s hands on Iran or a symbolic gesture of opposition by Democrats.

 Republicans say the proposal — a special type of resolution that does not get the president’s signature — does not have the force of law.
 Democrats say that under the 1973 War Powers Act, it would be binding if also approved by the Senate.
 The matter has not been definitively decided by federal courts.